 - Clear the work area of debris where you can have secure footing. - Make sure there is enough room for the tree to fall.
 Maintain a distance of 2 1/2 tree lengths from the nearest person or other objects.
-Engine noise can drown out a warning call. - Remove dirt, stones, loose bark, nails, staples, and wire from the tree where cuts are to be made. - Plan to stand on the up-hill side when cutting on a slope. - Plan a clear retreat path to the rear and diagonal to the line of fall. - If unsure about which way a tree will fall, use the notch cutting method. - Large buttress roots should be removed prior to notch cut. - Use a wedge if there is any chance that the tree will not fall in the desired direction. - We recommend you cut branches below shoulder height before felling tree.
+Engine noise can drown out a warning call. - Remove dirt, stones, loose bark, nails, staples, and wire from the tree where cuts are to be made. - Plan to stand on the up-hill side when cutting on a slope. - Plan a clear retreat path to the rear and diagonal to the line of fall. - Large buttress roots should be removed prior to notch cut. - Use a wedge if there is any chance that the tree will not fall in the desired direction. - We recommend you cut branches below shoulder height before felling tree.
 (See Limbing and Pruning).